infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/instrument-landing-system-(ils)-approach.md

 Tip

 : Feel overloaded?
-Reduce your workload by engaging the [Autopilot](/guide/getting-started/pilot-user-interface/autopilot#autopilot) and APPR mode, the aircraft will maintain the assigned heading and then automatically intercept the LOC and G/S. Make sure to only arm APPR mode once you have clearance!
+Reduce your workload by engaging the [Autopilot](/guide/getting-started/pilot-user-interface/autopilot#autopilot) and APPR mode, the aircraft will maintain the assigned heading and then automatically intercept the LOC and G/S. Make sure to only arm APPR mode once you have been cleared for the approach!

 Step 5

 : To follow the LOC, ensure that the green Localizer Deviation Bar is inline with the green Course Select Pointer on your HSI.
-Once these are within a half scale deflection, you are established - when no conflict exists, you will then be handed over to Tower from Radar (if ATC is active), do not change frequency without permission!
+Once this is within 1 dot of lateral deviation, you are established - when no conflict exists, you will then be handed over to Tower from Radar (if ATC is active), do not change frequency without permission!